 Luckily, all of these vehicles were caught before they could do any damage.
 Things could have been much worse, and much scarier if it weren’t for the good work that MOT testers do up and down the country.

-Thank you to everyone who has sent horror stories to us.
-Please keep them coming.
+Thank you to everyone who has sent horror stories to us horror stories to us - please keep them coming.